|Spring Semester 2019 – Classes + Internship in Sorrento, Italy||Arrive Jan. 13, 2019 – Depart May 4, 2019||click here for price||SOISPA, SOISPB|

 ASA is pleased to offer Summer and Semester for-credit internship opportunities in Sorrento, Italy!
 Semester internships are NOT stand-alone, but are done in tandem with coursework at Sant’Anna Institute, including one Italian Language class.
 (Summer internships may be stand-alone.)

-Internship credits are earned with the completion of the course requirements and factor into the total number of credits a student is allowed to take during their academic term.
+Internship credits are contingent upon completion of the course requirements and factor into the total number of credits a student is allowed to take during their academic term.

-Because an internship is an opportunity to gain experience outside the classroom, and the benefit of doing an internship extends far beyond the academic credits you earn, please be aware that you will work more hours than you get credit for.
-For example, if you do an internship for 3 credits, you must complete approximately 150 work hours; 6 credits requires approximately 263 work hours, and 9 credits requires approximately 390 work hours.
+Because an internship is an opportunity to gain experience outside the classroom, and the benefit of doing an internship extends far beyond the academic credits you earn, please be aware that you will work more hours than the equivalent number of in-class credits.
+A 3-credit class requires 45 in-class hours.
+A 3-credit internship requires you to complete 135 work hours; a 6-credit internship requires 270 work hours.

 All internships are unpaid.